Criminal Appeal Lawyers | Toronto, Milton, Oshawa, Newmarket and Brampton.

 If you need to hire a criminal appeal lawyer to launch an appeal of a criminal court decision or you are responding to an appeal launched by the crown attorney, call Daniel Brown Law right away.

-The criminal appeal lawyers at Daniel Brown Law can help you appeal any criminal offence to get your conviction or harsh sentence overturned.
-Our firm can also help you suspend any ancillary orders such as a judicial suspension of your driver’s license or probation while you await the outcome of your appeal.
+The criminal appeal lawyers working at Daniel Brown Law have argued hundreds of appeals in Ontario and can help you appeal any criminal offence to get your conviction or harsh sentence overturned.* Our firm can also help you suspend any ancillary orders such as a judicial suspension of your driver’s license or probation while you await the outcome of your appeal.

 More significantly, the lawyers at Daniel Brown Law have extensive experience with applications for bail pending appeal, ensuring that you do not unnecessarily spend time in jail while you wait months or years for your appeal to be decided in the appellate courts.

 Daniel Brown Law is recognized as one of Canadian Lawyer Magazine’s Top 10 Criminal Law Boutique Firms for 2018-19.

 Our appellate practice, includes summary conviction appeals to the Superior Court of Justice, indictable appeals to the Ontario Court of Appeal, and appeals to the Supreme Court of Canada.
 Daniel Brown and our team of criminal appeal lawyers are often sought out by other defence lawyers who feel that their clients have been unjustly convicted at trial.

 Daniel Brown is also frequently called upon by the media to provide commentary on significant Canadian appellate decisions: